nao7sep/Resources/Documents/AI-Generated Notes/Optimizing Images for the Web - A Comprehensive Guide.md

 #### **3.3 Removing Only the EXIF Thumbnail**

-Magick.NET does **not** store the thumbnail in a separate “ExifThumbnail” profile.
-It lives inside the **ExifProfile**.
-To remove it while keeping other EXIF data:
+To remove only the EXIF thumbnail while keeping other EXIF data, use this approach:

 ```csharp
 using ImageMagick;